A veteran recounts his experience with the Writers Guild Foundation's Veterans Writing Project.

-The Writers Guild Foundation (WGF) has sponsored the Veterans Writing Project for the past seven years.
-The free program for veterans starts with a weekend of learning and networking, and is followed by an optional 12 months of meetings and more.
+The Writers Guild Foundation (WGF) has sponsored the Veterans Writing Project for the past eight years.
+The free program for veterans starts with a weekend of learning and networking, and it is followed by an optional 12 months of meetings and more.

-The weekend began with a bang
+The Weekend Began with a Bang

-Meeting with our mentors
+Meeting with Our Mentors

 Following our welcome, we broke up into our groups and got to work.
 Each group consisted of five or six veterans and two mentors.
 Both of my mentors were successful, working writers, and one of them taught screenwriting at universities and at Pixar.
 The other writer was the host of the WGA podcast.

 In our individual groups, our mentors assessed where we were in our writing careers.
 The experience level ranged greatly.
 In my group, one person had a finished screenplay that he was polishing up, one had a play she wrote and wanted to turn into a screenplay, one had a web series she wanted to turn into a TV show, one had a book that she wanted to turn into a screenplay, one had an idea for an anime series, and I had just an idea for a screenplay.

-Our mentors taught us about structure and answered any questions we had, before starting to address everyone's individual projects.
+Our mentors taught us about structure and answered any questions we had before starting to address everyone's individual projects.
 As we talked, our mentors began mapping out characters on the whiteboard.
 It became a mini-writers room, with everyone throwing out ideas and asking questions.

 As we discussed my story, it became apparent that it was much better suited for a television series.
 This made sense, since I had been having a hard time structuring it into a screenplay.
 I hadn't thought of it as a television series, because I didn't think I was a good enough writer to sustain a series.
-Working with my group also helped me realize the amazing power of having a writers’ room.
+Working with my group also helped me realize the amazing power of having a writers room.

-Speakers presented on the business and craft
+Speakers Presented on the Business and Craft

 I took copious notes and really enjoyed his pragmatic approach to screenwriting.
 He took us through his whole process from start to finish and helped to demystify the process.
-After Billy Ray's speech, we were treated to free beer and snacks.
+After Ray's speech, we were treated to free beer and snacks.
 We also had free lunch both days and plenty of coffee.

-On Sunday, we worked more in our groups on our individual projects, while our mentors weaved in lessons on premise, concept, story, structure, characters, dialogue, scenes, and many other useful bits of knowledge.
+On Sunday, we worked more in our groups on our individual projects, while our mentors weaved in lessons on premise, concept, story, structure, characters, dialogue, scenes and many other useful bits of knowledge.
 The weekend ended with a panel discussion on the business of screenwriting.
-The speakers included a manager, an agent, an Emmy-nominated writer and show runner, the Coordinator of Current Programming at ABC Studios, and a development executive at Disney.
+The speakers included a manager, an agent, an Emmy-nominated writer and showrunner, the coordinator of current programming at ABC Studios and a development executive at Disney.

 However, this weekend was just the beginning of the Veterans Writing Project.
 Starting next month, we begin a 10-week series of classes.
 Once a week, we'll meet with our mentors at the Writers Guild to learn and work on our projects.
 After that, we meet with our mentors once a month.
-12 months from now, we get to pitch our ideas to people who could actually help get our projects made, such as studio executives, agents and managers.
+Twelve months from now, we get to pitch our ideas to people who could actually help get our projects made, such as studio executives, agents and managers.